 The white Epiphone Les Paul custom (SOLD 2005)

-This white Ephiphone Les Paul Custom was purchased new from a guitar shop in Hanwell (Acton, West London) around 2003.
-I decided to upgrade the pick-ups and I had it fitted it with two Semour Duncan Pearly Gates humbuckers, which are modelled after Billy Gibbons' famed 1959 sunburst Les Paul.
+This white Epiphone Les Paul Custom was purchased new from a guitar shop in Hanwell (Acton, West London) around 2003.
+I decided to upgrade the pick-ups and I had it fitted it with two Seymour Duncan Pearly Gates humbuckers, which are modelled after Billy Gibbons' famed 1959 sunburst Les Paul.
 This modification cost 200 UK pounds at the time (2004) and the job was professionally done by The Music Dept (store) in St. Albans, UK.
 I used this white Epiphone whilst I was in my first band called Random in west London.
-I since sold the guitar to my brother so I still get to play it from time to time.
+I since sold the guitar to my brother, so I still get to play it from time to time.
 A wonderful guitar.
 Serial # = unknown.